Dasharo/docs/docs/osf-trivia-list/dasharo.md

 binary releases we are making sure we provide information where all components are coming from.

 Dasharo works without blobs on platforms that allow that.
-When we saying Dasharo open-source firmware distribution we mean code that is delivered by 3mdeb that is open-source.
+When we are saying Dasharo open-source firmware distribution we mean code that is delivered by 3mdeb that is open-source.
 We have no influence on the code provided by 3rd parties (e.g. FSP, ME, GbE etc.).